France and the rights of the child

 At the international level

-France has endorsed all the international instruments protecting and promoting the rights of the child, foremost among them the International Convention on the Rights of the Child, which it signed and ratified in 1990, and the two Optional Protocols, one on the involvement of children in armed conflict (2000) and the other on the sale of children, child prostitution and child pornography (2000).
+France is a signatory of all international texts which protect and promote children’s rights->], first and foremost the United Nations Convention on the Rights of the Child (PDF 52.9 KB), which it signed and ratified in 1990, as well as its two Optional Protocols, on the Involvement of Children in Armed Conflict (2000) and on the Sale of Children, Child Prostitution and Child Pornography (PDF 2.27 MB) (2000).
 France submitted its fifth periodic report on the implementation of the Convention on the Rights of the Child in September 2012.

 At European level